impress/impress.js/README.md

 Please, read the [contributing guidelines](.github/CONTRIBUTING.md) on how to create [Issues](.github/CONTRIBUTING.md#issues) and [Pull Requests](.github/CONTRIBUTING.md#pull-requests).

 **Note:** The team has changed, so there will be many changes in the upcoming versions.
-If you need informations about versions, check the [changelog](CHANGELOG.md).
+If you need information about versions, check the [changelog](CHANGELOG.md).

 ABOUT THE NAME
 ----------------

-impress.js name in [courtesy of @skuzniak](http://twitter.com/skuzniak/status/143627215165333504).
+impress.js name is [courtesy of @skuzniak](http://twitter.com/skuzniak/status/143627215165333504).

 It's an (un)fortunate coincidence that a Open/LibreOffice presentation tool is called Impress ;)